 This course covers marketing methods and institutions, including analysis and interrelationship of the marketing mix.
 Application of basic management and marketing strategy planning methods, and performance computations related to marketing efficiency are also covered.
 Prerequisite: C- or higher in ENG 101 and in ACC 115 or permission of instructor.
-(Fa,Sp) 3 credits
+(Fa,Sp) 3 credits major opportunities, limitations, and issues of managing business on the Web today.
+Students will learn what electronic commerce is, how it is being conducted and managed, and its major opportunities, limitations, issues, and risks, taking a managerial orientation and interdisciplinary approach.
+Real world cases are offered with each chapter to offer an in-depth analysis of topics.
+Prerequisite: BES 218, and CSA 115 which may be taken concurrently, or permission of the instructor.
+(O) 4 credits

-BMK 217: Electronic Commerce

-(Formerly BUS 250)
+BMK 217: Electronic Commerce (Formerly BUS 250)